 12 July (Mgebrishvili case)

-On 12 July it got public knowledge (in Georgia) a Georgian citizen from Mejvriskhevi was arrested by “occupying forces” near the ABL at Adzvi and put in COVID-19 quarantaine for two weeks.
+On 12 July it got public knowledge (in Georgia) a Georgian citizen from Mejvriskhevi was arrested on 3 July by “occupying forces” near the ABL at Adzvi and put in COVID-19 quarantaine for two weeks.
 The de facto South Ossetian authorities reported on this on 10 July.
 On 19 July it was confirmed Khvicha Mghebrishvili remains in detention after clearing his 14 days quarantaine.

 On 16 July the State Security Committee of South Ossetia reported Mgebrishvili not only “violated the State border” but that “he intended to get the so-called bat cocoons for sale in Georgia”.
 According to the report came forward with this explanation himself, as reason to “violate the border”.
 The South Ossetian de facto authorities already had a convenient story ready to join this explanation, connecting it with the activities of the Lugar biolab in Tbilisi (once again):